fossjoseph/RedHatToolsInstaller/README.md

 # RedHatToolsInstaller
 #---------------------------------------------------------------------------------
 -
-P.O.C Satellite 6.X Ansible Tower RHEL 7.X KVM or RHEL 7 Physical Host  THIS SCRIPT CONTAINS NO CONFIDENTIAL INFORMATION  Licensed under GPL
+License provided GPL
 -
-This script is designed to set up a basic standalone Satellite 6.X system -
+P.O.C Satellite 6.X RHEL 7.X KVM or RHEL 7 Physical Host THIS SCRIPT CONTAINS NO CONFIDENTIAL INFORMATION This script is designed to set up a basic standalone Satellite 6.X system -
 Disclaimer: This script was written for education, evaluation, and/or testing purposes and is not officially supported by anyone.
+No warranty implied!
 -
-...SHOULD NOT BE USED ON A CURRENT PRODUCTION SYSTEM AS THE SETUP OF LISTED PRODUCTS MAY CHANGE THE ENVIRONMENT - SO USE A CLEAN SERVER - USE AT YOUR OWN RISK - NO WARRENTY IS IMPLIED...
+...SHOULD NOT BE USED ON A CURRENT PRODUCTION SYSTEM - USE AT YOUR OWN RISK...
 -
 However the if you have an issue with the products installed and have a valid License please contact Red Hat at:

-  RED HAT Inc..
+   -RED HAT Inc..
     1-888-REDHAT-1 or 1-919-754-3700, then select the Menu Prompt for Customer Service
     Spanish: 1-888-REDHAT-1 Option 5 or 1-919-754-3700 Option 5
     Fax: 919-754-3701 (General Corporate Fax)
-  Email address: customerservice@redhat.com
+    Email address: customerservice@redhat.com "

 #---------------------------------------------------------------------------------